sangminw0605/compilersA1/assign01/README.txt

 and the VARREF can be searched for from the Environment object, which is a wrapper for mappings of VARREFs to their associated values.
 The last statement in the ast is also printed as the result.

+As a continuation of the previous README, my implementation remains simple.
+After adding the new productions associated with A2M1, I was able to build new ASTs with control flow structures, short circuiting, and intrinsic function calls to print() and println().
+The control flow keywords (if, else, while) are very similar, in that the condition is executed as is any Statement in the interpreter, and a 'true' integer value (int != 0) executes the Statements in the block, and a 'false' value (int == 0) does not.
+Note that non-numeric values raise an error.
+The same premise occurs for while loops, but with the caveat that it executes until the condition evaluates to false.
+An else statement may (only) be triggered if an if statement condition evaluates to false.
+Note that for each of these, entering the body of the control flow unit creates a new block, for which a new environment must be created.
+These blocks/environments may be nested as each environment contains a pointer to its parent, so we are able to traverse up the entire environment list should we need to.
+This comes in handy for identifying scope of a variable.
+Variables are found by recursing up the environment parent pointers and returning the value associated with the variable.
+The short circuiting is accomplished by checking the first operand of the logical operators (&& and ||), and returning the appropriate value (0, 1) if we do not need to check the second operand.
+The intrinsic functions exist as variables in the environment, and have their function calls defined in the interpreter, and bound to the keyword in the environment.
+Other variables may actually reference these functions, using the assignment operator.